 The classical story of ugly duckling gets a fabulous reinterpretation in this modern farm parody.
 One by one, the pumpkins are picked and carried away from the farm, but nobody wants the ugly pumpkin.
 Wandering away to ease the pain of rejection doesn’t help until the ugly pumpkin discovers that he is actually a squash.
 The illustrations are full of expression and bright autumn hues.
 We love the rhyming, poetic text and think that this story makes for a very enjoyable read-aloud and offers plenty of discussion points (belonging, coping with intensely painful emotions, and giving attention).

-October 27 – The Cat from Hunger Mountain, Ed Young (National Black Cat Day in UK)
+27 – The Cat from Hunger Mountain, Ed Young (Black Cat Day)

 In this story, wastefulness is punished, generosity is rewarded, and kids are invited to ponder the meaning of the word “enough.”
 When do you have enough toys or enough food?
 When are you enough?
 The story is illustrated with striking artwork.
 My six-year-old at first thought it was scary.
 I think that’s because the dark-hued, abstract, mixed-media collage art is open to interpretation.
 An eye peeking through a jumble of shapes, a menacing gesture, a dark stare can mean many different things.
 But once we looked at each picture carefully and broke it into parts, he thought it was interesting and not scary.